-How to use File History to backup your data in Windows 10
+How to use File History - Windows 10's backup solution

-How to turn on File History, in Windows 10?
+How to turn File History on, in Windows 10

-Before turning on File History, make sure that you connect an external hard drive to your Windows 10 computer or device.
+Before turning File History on, make sure that you connect an external hard drive to your Windows 10 computer or device.
 You may also map a network drive so that you can use it to backup your data with File History.
-After you are done connecting the storage device that you want to use, open the Settings app in Windows 10.
-One quick way to do that is to press the Windows + I keys at the same time.
+After you connect the storage device that you want to use, open the Settings app (a quick way is to press the Windows + I keys at the same time).
 In the Settings app, go to Update & Security.

-In the column on the left, choose Backup.
-This is where Windows 10 displays options and controls for working with File History.
-By default, it should be disabled.
+Choose Backup on the left column: this is where Windows 10 displays File History options and controls.
+By default, File History should be disabled.

-To turn on File History, click or tap "+ Add a drive" and choose the drive that you want to use for storing the backup of your data.
+To turn File History on, click or tap on "+ Add a drive" in the "Back up using File History" area from the right side of the window, and then select the drive that you want to use for storing backups of your data.

 - How you use your Windows 10 computer or device.
-If you run resource intensives apps and tasks, File History has a lower priority in the background and takes longer to backup your data.
+If you run resource intensive apps and tasks, File History has a lower priority (it runs in the background) and takes longer to back up your data.

 - The speed of the storage drive that you are using for File History.
-If you use a USB 2.0 port instead of USB 3.0 port, the transfer speed is much lower.
-Also, it matters whether the storage drive is an SSD or an HDD.
+If you use a USB 2.0 port instead of USB 3 port, the transfer speed is much lower.
+It also matters whether the storage drive is an SSD or hard-disk drive.
 The slower the drive, the longer the backup process.
-Network storage tends to be slower than local storage.
+Network storage tends to be even slower than local storage.

-After the first complete run, File History is a lot faster because it backs up only the new files that have appeared, and those that have been changed.
+After the first complete run, File History is a lot faster because it backs up only new and changed files.
 A typical run, after the first backup, takes no more than a few minutes to finish.

 There are many things that you can change about the way File History works.
 To access the available configuration options, click or tap the "More options" link, beneath the "Automatically back up my files" switch.

 First, you see an overview that shows the size of the existing backup (until the first run is finished, the size is likely to be zero), the total space available on the storage device used by File History, and the status of your backup.
-Beneath the overview, you have options to change how often File History runs, how long it keeps your files and the list of folders that it backs up.
-Let's take these options one by one, and see how to change them.
+Beneath the overview, there are options to change how often Windows' File History scans for file and folder changes, how long it keeps your files and the list of folders that it backs up.
+Let's take these options one by one, see what they do and how to change them.

-To change the amount of time between File History runs, click or tap the "Back up my files" drop-down list.
+To change how often File History runs, click or tap on the "Back up my files" drop-down list.
 You can choose to run File History every ten minutes, every fifteen minutes, and so on, up to once a day.
-The default setting is for File History to run once every hour.
-Choose the value you prefer.
+The default schedule of File History to save files is once every hour.
+However, you can choose any of the available schedule times that you prefer.

 By default, File History keeps your files forever.
-This is a sure way to run out of space quickly, on the storage device that you are using for File History backups.
-We prefer to have File History keep our deleted files for a limited time.
-To change this behavior, click or tap the "Keep my backups" drop-down list.
-You can choose to keep deleted files or older versions of existing files for at least a month, and increase the duration up to two years or… forever.
+This is a sure way to quickly run out of space on the storage device used by File History.
+You might prefer File History to keep your deleted files only for a limited time.
+To do so, click or tap on the "Keep my backups" drop-down list.
+You can then choose to keep deleted files or older versions of your files for at least a month, and increase the duration up to two years or… forever.

-You may not want File History to backup all your user libraries and folders.
-To remove some of the folders that are backed up, scroll down to the list of folders and click or tap the first folder that you want to be skipped from the backup process.
+Also, you might not want File History to back up all your user libraries and folders.
+To remove some of them, scroll down to the list of folders and click or tap the first folder that you want to be skipped from the backup process.
 Then, click or tap the Remove button near that folder's name.
 Repeat the process for all the folders that you do not want to be backed up by File History.

-You can also add new folders to the list so that File History backs them up.
-To do that, click or tap "+ Add a folder," browse to the folder that you want to be included, select it then press "Choose this folder."
+You can also add new folders to the list of backed up data.
+To do so, click or tap on "+ Add a folder," browse to the folder that you want to include, select it, and then press "Choose this folder."